-How To Love Yourself: Try Being Okay With Yourself First
+Learn to Love Yourself By Being Okay With Yourself First

-Learning how to be okay with yourself might not seem like a super positive approach to improving your mental health.
-But for many of us, there are times when simply being okay with who we are feels much more genuine and achievable than practicing full-blown self-love.
+Learning how to be okay with yourself might not seem like a super positive approach to improving your mental health at first glance.
+But for many of us, there are times when simply being okay with who you are feels much more genuine and achievable than practicing full-blown self-love.

-Because loving yourself mentally is easy on a good day – when we are feeling confident, have a lot to look forward to, or are in a good mood.
+Loving yourself mentally is easy on a good day – when you are feeling confident, have a lot to look forward to, or are in a good mood.

 But what do you do on the bad days?
 Or if you make a mistake?
 Or fail?